PasqualeMainolfi/CoursesHub/COURSES/COME05/DigitalMusicNotation/SYLLABUS_AND_TOOLS.md

 > **References**

 - Stone, K., Music notation in the twentieth century: a practical guidebook, 1980.
 - Donorà, L., Semiografia della nuova musica.

+> **Educational method**

+The adopted teaching method follows a rigorous structure that includes a theoretical component and a laboratory component.
+The theoretical part of the lessons is dedicated to a clear and systematic exposition of the fundamental concepts of the subject.
+Through detailed explanations, relevant examples, and visual illustrations, the aim is to provide students with a deep understanding of the theoretical principles underlying the discipline.
+The laboratory part, on the other hand, constitutes an essential element for consolidating the acquired theoretical knowledge.
+During these sessions, students have the opportunity to directly apply what they have learned by tackling concrete problems and developing practical skills.
+Through interactive activities, programming exercises, practical projects, and simulations, students gain familiarity with operational procedures and develop the necessary skills to independently solve problems.

 > **Required Software and Tools**